 - Sex a) industry premises shall be strategically located avoid to unreasonable exposure to sensitive land uses, and to places where young people (less than 18 years old) regularly gather.
 Sex industry premises shall not adjoin areas that are zoned residential, or be clearly visible from them. - b) Sex industry premises shall not adjoin, or be clearly visible from schools, educational institutions for young people (less than 18 years old) or places where children and adolescents regularly gather.
-This would include places such as bus stops routinely used by school buses. - c) Sex industry premises shall not be located where they are clearly visible to sensitive community groups, such as places where worshippers regularly gather. - d) Sex industry premises shall be located so as to minimise adverse impacts on the amenity of the area, such as noise disturbance and overlooking to surrounding properties. - e) Sex industry premises shall be adequately separated to avoid the cumulative impacts of clustering which may adversely impact upon the character of a locality. - f) Development applications for sex industry premises must consider the location requirements (as outlined above), both within and outside the local government area, including sites with a current approval to operate as a sex industry premises.
+This would include places such as bus stops routinely used by school buses. - c) Sex industry premises shall not be located where they are clearly visible to sensitive community groups, such as places where worshippers regularly gather. - d) Sex industry premises shall be located so as to minimise adverse impacts on the amenity of the area, such as noise disturbance and overlooking to surrounding properties. - e) Sex industry premises shall be adequately separated to avoid the cumulative impacts of clustering which may adversely impact upon the character of a locality. - f) Development applications for sex industry premises must consider the location requirements (as outlined above), both within and outside the local government area, including sites with a current approval to operate as a g) In order to adequately satisfy the objectives and performance requirements of this Part, applications shall provide a locality plan (drawn to scale) to demonstrate compliance with the prescribed separation distances as outlined below.